gusmakali/lt2212-v20-a2/README.md

 It takes really long time for me to run the classifiers on the whole data.

 Please find below the stats for reduced data = 4000 files.
-I used NB and KNeigbours classifier.
+I used NB and KNeigbours classifiers.
 Since both of those rely on actual values, not abstract features, both of them show better accuracy when run without reduction.
-Reducing dimentionality lowers accuracy more for NB, then for Kniegh.
-PCA works better for KNEigh.
+Reducing dimentionality lowers accuracy more for NB, then for KNeigh.
+PCA works better for KNeigh.
-However, I just for curiousity tried to run it with SVC insted of Kneigh.
+However, just for curiousity I tried to run it with SVC insted of KNeigh.
-Then I noticed that in case of SVC, reduction actualy increases accuracy, but when run without reduction, the accuracy score is pretty low (around 19%).
+Then I noticed that in the case of SVC, reduction actualy increases accuracy, but when run without reduction, the accuracy score is pretty low (around 19%), that's why I didn't keep it for the submission.

-I didn't notice big differende betweem SVD and PCA reduction.
+I didn't notice a big difference betweem SVD and PCA reduction.

 ## With TruncatedSVD

-Clf - Gaussian NB
+Classifier 1 - Gaussian NB

 without reduction: accuracy 74% (precision, recall and F1 score from 51 to 91 % per label)